opensearch-project/documentation-website/_opensearch/install/rpm.md

 ## Step 3: (Optional) Test OpenSearch

-Before proceeding with any configuration you should test your installation of OpenSearch.
+Before proceeding with any configuration, you should test your installation of OpenSearch.
 Otherwise, it can be difficult to determine whether future problems are due to installation issues or custom settings you applied after installation.

 When OpenSearch is installed using the RPM package, some demo security settings are automatically applied.
 This includes self-signed TLS certificates and several users and roles.
 If you would like to configure these yourself, see [Set up OpenSearch in your environment](#setup-opensearch-in-your-environment).